bhuminson/bhuminson/README.md

 ### Hello 👋
-My name is Bhumin Ben Son and I am currently a third year computer science student at Cal Poly.
-I'm also a part-time software engineer at iFixit.
-I love programming and at the moment I am exploring the path of full-stack web development.
+My name is Bhumin Ben Son and I am currently a third year computer science student at <a href="https://calpoly.edu">Cal Poly<a/> :mortar_board:.
+I'm also a part-time software engineer at <a href="https://ifixit.com">iFixit<a/> :wrench:.
+I love programming and at the moment I am exploring the path of full-stack web development :computer:.

+Check out my <a href="https://bhuminson.github.io">personal website<a/> :sparkles:!

-I dream that one day the code I write will be reached by people all around the world.
+I dream that one day the code I write will reach people all around the world everyday :earth_americas:.

 <!--
 **bhuminson/bhuminson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.